LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    (the usual default due to the possibility of false positives).

 .. _flag_portability:
-.. index:: single: portability flag
+.. index:: pair: portability; Flag

 ``portability(Option)``
    Controls the non-ISO specified Prolog built-in predicate and non-ISO